microUCPH/amplicon_data_analysis/index.md

 This is a collection of notebooks describing the basic analysis workflow for a 16S rRNA gene amplicon sequencing project - from raw reads to statistics and plots.
 It is intended for beginners, and therefore includes an introductory section on the R programming language and statistics.

+The notebooks uses an example dataset, which is a simulated dataset, which is supposed to look like an infant gut microbiome dataset.
+It is available for download [here](https://github.com/Russel88/amplicon_data_analysis/raw/master/data/physeq.RData).

 Mostly for KU students:
 * [Intro to ERDA and RStudio](html/Rstudio.html)